webrtcHacks/adapter/.github/ISSUE_TEMPLATE.md

 - [ ] I have provided browser name, version and adapter.js version
 - [ ] This issue only happens when adapter.js is used

-**Note: If the checkboxes above are not checked, the issue will be closed.**
+**Note: If the checkboxes above are not checked (which you do after the issue is posted), the issue will be closed.**

 ## Versions affected